d3vnu1l/baz/README.md

 # Baz
 A wrapper for bazel with a GUI for configuring arguments.
-Running `baz -q` opens a configuration gui where you can set persistant bazel settings by choosing from detected `.bazelrc` configs, and other bazel flags.
+Running `baz -q` opens a configuration gui where you can set persistent bazel settings by choosing from detected `.bazelrc` configs, and other bazel flags.

 ![image](https://i.imgur.com/g0eoEIt.png)

-Baz stores persistant information in `~/.config/baz/`.
-You can delete your configuration at any time with `baz -d`.
+Baz stores persistent information in `~/.config/baz/`.
+You can delete your configuration and start over at any time with `baz -d`.

 Add baz to your path and use baz as you would use bazel.